hanhy06/embellish_chat/docs/README.md

 ---

-### Permission & LuckPerms
+### LuckPerms & Permission

-This mode supports the permission features of the Fabric Permissions API.
+This mode supports the permission features of the LuckPerms and Fabric Permissions API.

 The keys in stylingRules and mentionRules represent each permission (such as chat, command, mention, etc.).
 These keys are default keys, and the system works even if they are not explicitly defined.

 The mod checks from top to bottom and applies the rules registered for each permission.

+Both the `LUCK_PERMS_GROUP` mention type and `/ec notification` require LuckPerms.
+If it’s not installed, these features do nothing.

 ---
 ## 📊 TPS Latency Test